-This draft report sets out some options for improving ACL regulator performance information within the tiered framework.
+This report sets out some options for improving ACL regulator performance information within the tiered framework.
 There are some complex knots to untangle in determining, for example, whether to report using a narrow ACL lens, a broader consumer protection lens or several lenses.
-The Commission is aware of the need to minimise regulatory burdens for regulators as well as for businesses, and is seeking feedback on the merits and best way of advancing these or alternative reporting approaches for the ACL regulators.
+The Commission considers that CAANZ is well placed to take on the challenge of improving reporting by ACL regulators.

-Enhance the ACL-specialist regulator interface
+Enhance ACL-specialist regulator interaction and regulatory consistency

-The study has identified several ways to enhance the interaction between ACL and specialist safety regulators, particularly in the areas where there are gaps in coverage or specific concerns:
+The study has identified several ways to enhance the interaction between ACL and specialist safety regulators.

-- Formal mechanisms such as regular national forums for specialist safety regulators in building and construction would help make their approaches to enforcement and to interacting with ACL regulators more cohesive and consistent. - Greater information sharing among ACL and specialist safety regulators more generally would hasten the identification of important product safety concerns, and enable them to better determine what actions are warranted and which specialist or ACL regulator(s) should undertake those actions. - Greater national consistency in the laws underpinning the specialist safety regime for electrical goods would enable more comprehensive and consistent enforcement by ACL and specialist regulators.

-In some cases, additional powers for specialist safety regulators would improve their capacity to administer and enforce their regimes, and would likely lessen the need for interaction with ACL regulators.
+- Formal mechanisms such as regular national forums for specialist safety regulators in building and construction would help make their approaches to enforcement and to interacting with ACL regulators more cohesive and consistent. - Greater information sharing among ACL and specialist safety regulators more generally would hasten the identification of important product safety concerns, and enable them to better determine what actions are warranted and which specialist or ACL regulator(s) should undertake those actions. - Greater national consistency in the laws underpinning the specialist safety regime for electrical goods would enable more comprehensive and consistent enforcement by ACL and specialist regulators. - In some cases, additional powers for specialist safety regulators would improve their capacity to administer and enforce their regimes, and would likely lessen the need for interaction with ACL regulators.

 The Commission recognises that acting on the last two observations would involve reforming the nature and powers of specialist regulatory regimes themselves.
-These options would need to be considered on their own merits, and, in that broader assessment, the benefits of improving the ACL-specialist interface may well be of relatively minor importance.
+These options would need to be considered on their own merits, and, in that broader assessment, the benefits of improving the ACL-specialist interface may not be the key consideration.